 Add extra water until the solution completely covers the veggies.
 You do still want to leave a little headspace in the jar, though.

-This recipe is not shelf stable, so you need to leave it in the refrigerator.
+This recipe is not shelf stable.
+You MUST store in the refrigerator.

-• To Prep-Ahead: Refrigerate pickles at least overnight or up to 3-4 days for the best results.
+• To Prep-Ahead: Refrigerate pickles for at least 8 hours, or up to 3 days for the best results.

 FAQs